PaulioRandall/svelte-gds-design-system/README.md

 When the time comes to deploy to development and production environments you'll want to research [SvelteKit adapters](https://kit.svelte.dev/docs/adapters).

-> **Authors note:** Use Vercel to host my personal website so I use [@sveltejs/adapter-vercel](https://www.npmjs.com/package/@sveltejs/adapter-vercel).
+> **Authors note:** I use Vercel to host my personal website so I use [@sveltejs/adapter-vercel](https://www.npmjs.com/package/@sveltejs/adapter-vercel).
 There are many others and you can write your own.
 I've written a custom Express adapter before and it's not too difficult.
 Just a little tedious due to extra work needed to test it.